top of page

 Reading the Gospels in the context of Islam

 As part of the 'Reading the Bible in the Context of Islam' project led by Ida Glaser at the Centre for Muslim-Christian Studies, Oxford, a three-day conference heard papers around the theme of interpretation of the New Testament gospels in Islamic contexts.
-Selected papers are being edited for publication as a volume in the ‘Routledge Reading the Bible in Islamic Context’ series.
+Selected papers have been edited by Drs Georgina Jardim, Shirin Shafaie and Ida Glaser and will appear as a volume in the ‘Routledge Reading the Bible in Islamic Context’ series early in 2024.

 We invited papers exploring different aspects of how the canonical gospels have been, are, and can be interpreted in Islamic contexts.